e-sites/ESTimePicker/README.md

 ## Features

+- Works both in ARC as in MRC
 - Choose your own colors (background, highlight, selection, text)
 - Choose your own font
 - Both 24 hour notation and AM/PM